 Satan has a strategy for the local church.

 Satan has a diabolical strategy against the local church.
 He can turn good into evil.
 Either he persuades the church to overlook sin that needs correction or, if he fails in that, he seeks to harden Christians against believers who fail.
 He wants believers to harbor unforgiving spirits.
 God never expects the church to condone sin, but neither does He want the body of Christ to set itself against people who fail.
 In either case, Satan will get his foot in the door of the church if leadership gets out of balance.
 His strategy is to divide and conquer.
 He does this even over petty and insignificant things.
-It is wrong not forgive what God has forgiven.
+It is wrong not to forgive what God has forgiven.

 Satan can get the upper hand in the local church.
 People who lead a revolt against local church leadership are dangerous to the wellbeing of the church.
 Every church must take this seriously but with a sense of judgment and balance.
 Obedience to authority is central to leadership in the local church.
 As the church follows its leadership, the spiritual health of the church will be robust.

 Satan gains victory when believers do not forgive others.
 Disrupted personal relationships in the local church always blunt the success of the assembly.
 Lack of forgiveness makes people in the local church vulnerable to Satan (Ro 16:20; 1 Pe 5:8; Eph 4:32).
 He uses bitter attitudes to cause divisions in the church.
 He loves to wedge his way between Christians.
 Satan is a person with extraordinary powers who exercises great influence over certain people.

 True forgiveness does not keep an account of injuries (Mt 18:22).
 It is destructive to the Christian life to carry grievance against other believers.
 That is a luxury we cannot afford.
 God will put us on the shelf if we do.